 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
 A programme of ongoing SEND CPD for all staff is established and forms part of the school Quality Assurance Calendar (QAC).
 Staff training is high priority and both teaching and support staff are made aware of training opportunities that relate to working with children with SEND.
 All teachers and support staff undertake induction on taking up a post and this includes extensive information regarding the systems and structures in place around the school's SEND provision and practice.
-In addition, the school SENCo attends all termly pupil progress meetings across all key stages to discuss the needs and progress of individual pupils.

 The school's SENCo regularly attends the Manchester LA (Local Authority) SENCo Network Meetings as well as working closely with the Chorlton Cluster of schools.
-In addition the School SENCo is completing the National SENCo Award with a view to developing a research led practice at Oswald Road Primary School.
+In addition, the School SENCo has been awarded the National SENCo Award with a view to developing a research led practice at Oswald Road Primary School.